-Exercises with a Mathematics Dictionary
+Exercises with a Mathematics Dictionary ~ 2

 Students need help and encouragement in familiarising themselves with any work of reference if they are to make the most of it.
-The purpose of these pages is to provide a framework that will allow students to become familiar with a particular Mathematics Dictionary.
-For details of the dictionaries for which these exercises are intended, see the notes at the foot of the page.
+The purpose of these pages is to provide a framework that will allow them to become familiar with a particular Mathematics Dictionary.
+For details of the dictionary for which these exercises are intended, see the note at the bottom.

 Broadly speaking there are three stages in looking up any piece of information.
 These are: finding, understanding and using.
-The last two are separate but they tend to be fused together since the easiest way of checking that a new idea has been understood is by asking for it to be used.
-The familiarisation exercises suggested here are presented as four worksheets which can be photocopied.
-The worksheets are graduated.
+The last two are separate but tend to be fused together since the easiest way of checking that a new idea has been understood is by asking for it to be used.
+The familiarisation exercises suggested here are presented as seven worksheets which can be photocopied.